How to Participate

 Criteria for Eligibility:

-Any off-road equipment Purchaser in California is eligible.
+Any small business or public agency in California is eligible.
 If you want to participate, the purchased equipment must be domiciled and operated for at least three years in California after the voucher redemption date.
-Equipment Purchasers must also submit activity reports for three years.
+Equipment purchasers must also submit activity reports for three years.

 The fleet size does not affect voucher amounts, and equipment Purchasers are not limited to the number of vouchers they can apply for.